 The Minmetals Private Placement was completed immediately following the Amalgamation and as part of the Qualifying Transaction.
-Minmetals subscribed for and purchased from the Company an aggregate of 4,641,410 common shares of the Company for an aggregate gross purchase price of \$12,180,403 that resulted in Minmetals owning 5.0% of the ordinary shares of the Company on a non-diluted basis upon completion of the Qualifying Transaction.
+As a result of the Minmetals Private Placement, Minmetals owns 4,641,410 ordinary shares of the Company, or approximately 4.7% of the outstanding ordinary shares of the Company (having paid an aggregate purchase price of \$12,180,403 when the Minmetals Private Placement was completed).